East Metro PFC Biomonitoring Pilot Project

 - PFC Follow-Up Analysis: April 2010 Community Brief (PDF 40KB, 2 pages)

-For questions or more information, Contact the MN Biomonitoring Program.
+For questions or more information, Contact MN Biomonitoring: Chemicals in People.